shadowspawn/nvh/doc/tests.md

 The tests use `mitmproxy` and Bash Automated Testing System (`bats`).
 The proxy caching is actually optional, but much improves performance and avoids hammering nodejs server.

-ToDo: the test setup scripts are currently assuming same versions current for OSX and Linux, which is not always true!

 Setup:

     # using homebrew (Mac) to install mitmproxy